Asus Eee PC

-The ASUS Eee PC was a netbook computer line from Asus, and a part of the ASUS Eee product family.
+The ASUS Eee PC is a netbook computer line from Asus, and a part of the ASUS Eee product family.
 At the time of its introduction in late 2007, it was noted for its combination of a lightweight, Linux-based operating system, solid-state drive (SSD), and relatively low cost.
 Newer models added the options of Microsoft Windows operating system and rotating media hard disk drives (HDD), and initially retailed for up to 500 euros.

 The first Eee PC was a milestone in the personal computer business, launching the netbook category of small, low-cost laptops in the West (in Japan, subnotebooks had long been a staple in computing).
 According to Asus, the name Eee derives from "the three Es", an abbreviation of its advertising slogan for the device: "Easy to learn, Easy to work, Easy to play".

 In January 2013, ASUS officially ended production of their Eee PC series, citing declining sales due to consumers favoring tablets and Ultrabooks over netbooks.
 However, they subsequently restarted the line with the release of the EeeBook series in 2015.